koolkid02/listicle-pipeline/README.md

 ### 4b.
 Keyword generation — live LLM calls, not a database

-**Decision:** no `keyword_db`.
-With a project LLM API key available, keeping keyword generation as a precomputed, cached lookup table was a workaround for not having live access — it isn't the better design once live calls are on the table.
-Keywords are generated fresh at request time.

 Three relationship types per request, each its own live LLM call, fired in parallel, off the primary keyword that came out of intent classification:

 | Type | Purpose | Temperature | Why that temperature |